tsgates/arch-wiki-markdown/wiki/Apache_and_FastCGI.md

 -   mod_fcgid

-They both have permissive licenses (custom for mod_fastcgi and GPL for mod_fcgid) and they are both available in Extra repository.
+They both have permissive licenses (custom for mod_fastcgi and GPL for mod_fcgid) and they are both available in the official repositories.

-Apache 2.4 (available as AUR package) now provides an official module, mod_proxy_fcgi.
+Apache 2.4 (available in AUR as apache24) now provides an official module, mod_proxy_fcgi.
 See configuration example for php-fpm.

 mod_fastcgi
 -----------

-> Step 1: Installation

-    pacman -S mod_fastcgi

-> Step 2: Configuration
+Install mod_fastcgi from the official repositories.

 First you need to load the fastcgi module.
 Make sure that the following is present and uncommented in your httpd.conf: